latest update: August 10, 2018, at 09:14 PM

 We are happy to receive your information to update our related bibliography.

 - Snoopy - hierarchical Petri net editor; supports web-based Petri net animation, see sampler;

 - Charlie - analysis of Petri net models

 - Marcie - model checker for generalized stochastic Petri nets (former IDDMC)

 - Spike - command line tool for continuous, stochastic & hybrid simulation of (coloured) Petri nets

 First steps using our framework

-- Download Snoopy, Charlie, Marcie and install them.
+- Download and install Snoopy, Charlie, Marcie, and Spike.